Contact

 Additional Info

-- Administrative Skills: Academic program development and enhancement, shared governance to maximize faculty engagement in strategic planning efforts, community partnership and relationship development, fundraising and development efforts to support programmatic activities and scholarships.
+- Administrative Skills: Academic program development and innovation, new program delivery models and modalities, innovative revenue streams through industry and government partnerships, shared governance to maximize faculty engagement in strategic planning efforts, program- and school-level accreditation expertise, community partnership and relationship development, fundraising and development efforts to support programmatic activities and scholarships, and working effectively and integratively across disciplines and academic/functional units.

-- Research Specialization/Interests: Global health leadership development, public health and healthcare leadership development, integrated healthcare and public health, rural health/health disparities, and qualitative and mixed-methods health services research.
+- Research Specialization/Interests: Psychological safety and total worker health, global health leadership development, healthcare and public health leadership development, integrated healthcare and public health, rural health/health disparities, and qualitative and mixed-methods health services research.

 - Teaching Specialization/Interests: Leadership, population health management, global comparative health systems, online and hybrid graduate and professional education, executive education, team-based learning, and competency-based education.